1Bibliophile/phase-1-project/README.md

 ## Description

-Museum Art Gallery is an application that uses the Art Institute of Chicago's Application Programming Interface.
+Museum Art Gallery is a JavaScript application that uses the Art Institute of Chicago's Application Programming Interface.
 In the application, the user can view a catalog of museum exhibits.
 Each artwork is topped with the title of the artwork.
 Underneath each artwork, there is a list of information concerning that artwork.
 The block of information highlights the name of the artist, the date the artwork was completed, and the classification of the artwork.

 ## Installation